sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ## Response

 The response from our api is always structured the same.
-It is in json format.
+It is in JSON format.

 Successfully response: